yakavos/anonymizer-mysql/README.md

 # anonymizer-mysql

-This simple tool will allow you to make anonymizerd clone of your database.
+This simple tool will allow you to make an anonymized clone of your database.

 ## Installation